Bradshaw/spaceshipsin.space/sources/markdown/out/rad-borg/index.md

     11. A bottle of red juice, d4 doses (heals d6 HP and removes infection and irradation)
     12. Portable games console with d4 batteries
 - d12 cool stuff
-    1. A bottle of green slime, d4 doses (Guts DR12 or d10 damage)
-    2. Random gnarly scroll
-    3. Minibot with a knife (d6+2 HP, stab d4, only obeys you)
-    4. d4 radrats that ignore but love you (d4+2HP, bite d4)
-    5. Primo deodorant worth 25 bits
-    6. Toolbox
-    7. Heavy chain, 5 metres
-    8. Grappling hook
-    9. Shield
-    10. Crowbar
-    11. A chunk of irradium
-    12. Tent
 - Muscles + d10 weapons / Muscles + d6 if you start with a scroll / d10 if you're rolling again
     1. Pointed stick (d4)
     2. Cool wizard stick (d4)